CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

 Returns **deepCopies** of competition participants filtered by participantFilters which are arrays of desired participant attribute values.

-When `{ withScheduleAnalysis: true }` returns an array of `participantIds` which have schedule conflicts.

 ```js
 const participantFilters = {
   accessorValues,